 Alternative objectives can also be set in cases where certain developments may cause a failure to achieve good status or to maintain high status.
 This is subject to the developments being of overriding public interest and/or there being overriding benefits to human health and safety.
-Alternative options for delivering these benefits must be considered and all practicable steps must be taken to mitigate adverse impact on the water body.
+Alternative options for delivering these benefits must be considered and all practicable steps must be taken to mitigate adverse impact on the water body

-The following schemes are new physical modifications in the Shannon IRBD, which may require alternative objectives to be determined by a detailed assessment if the scheme progresses:
+The proposed next phase of the Clonmel Flood Relief Scheme is a new physical modification in the South Eastern RBD, which may require alternative objectives to be determined by a detailed assessment if the scheme progresses.